saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

 tags: [rust, python]
 ---

 Python is a fantastic language!
 At least, in my opinion it is.
-There is a great ecosystem of libraries that you can use and in general I find it a very satisfying language to work with.
+There is a great ecosystem of libraries that you can use and I find it a very satisfying language to work with.
 But being the interpreted language that it is, Python is not the fastest.
-In order to speed things up, you could turn to C or C++.
+To speed things up, you could turn to C or C++.
 Extensions will allow you to use functions and programs written in those languages.
-This offers faster execution speed and you will not be troubled by the GIL.
+This offers faster execution speed, and you will not be troubled by the GIL.

 In addition to using C or C++, another thing to consider is Rust.
 Rust offers an FFI (Foreign Function Interface), which allows you to export Rust functions to C. By having Python make use of these exported C functions, you can glue the Python and the Rust universe together.
-This way, you can bring in some Rust precisely where you need some additional power without having to rewrite your whole Python code base.
+This way, you can bring in some Rust precisely where you need some additional power.

 In this article, I will cover a few basic examples on how to call several Rust functions from Python.
 On the Rust side, I will use the `ffi` from the std and on the Python side, I will stick to `ctypes`: